...

 This provision mandated that contracts must be fixed-term, not exceeding three years, though they could be for a shorter period.

-3. Third Stage: Federal Decree-Law No. 14 of 2022, amending Federal Decree-Law No. 33 of 2021, maintained the requirement for fixed-term contracts but removed the specific time limit.
+3. Third Stage: Federal Decree-Law No. 14 of 2022, which updates and modifies Federal Decree-Law No. 33 of 2021, also known as the Labor Law, maintained the requirement for fixed-term contracts but removed the specific time limit.
 Article 8(3) now states:

 “An employment contract shall be for a fixed term, renewable as agreed upon by both parties.”